 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-- biologic medicines such as adalimumab, certolizumab, etanercept, golimumab, infliximab
+- Biologic medications such as adalimumab, certolizumab, etanercept, golimumab, infliximab

-- medicines that lower your chance of fighting an infection
+- Medications that lower your chance of fighting an infection

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Your condition will be monitored carefully while you are receiving this medicine.
-Tell your doctor or health care professional if your symptoms do not start to get better or if they get worse.
-You may need blood work done while you are taking this medicine.
+Your condition will be monitored carefully while you are receiving this medication.
+Tell your care team if your symptoms do not start to get better or if they get worse.
+You may need bloodwork while taking this medication.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Store the syringes in the refrigerator between 2 and 8 degrees C (36 and 46 degrees F).
+Store in the refrigerator.
 Do not freeze.
 Do not shake.
-Keep in the original container to protect from light.
-Do not use the medicine after the expiration date.
+Keep this medication in the original container until you are ready to take it.
+Protect from light.
+Get rid of any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.